 Trend Spotlight: The New Opportunities of Digitalisation

 Each month, Weber Shandwick’s Trends in Two Minutes bulletin outlines three trends impacting businesses throughout Asia Pacific.
 With Trend Spotlight, we share some of the individual trends highlighted.
-Today, exploring the push for greater digital infrastructure unfolding in markets throughout the region.
+Today, exploring the push for greater digital infrastructure throughout the region.

 The shift to ecommerce prompted by the pandemic has been well-documented.
 As noted in a previous edition of Trends in Two Minutes, more than 50% of consumers in markets like India, Vietnam, and even China embraced online shopping for the first time in the wake of lockdowns and quarantine practices.